lois2inn/surfs_up/README.md

 ## Summary

-- With the above observations, it can be concluded that the temperatures recorded in December vary more than those in June.
-However, December would still provide appropriate weather conditions for surfing and demand for ice cream because the average temperatures in June and December only differ by 4°F. Since temperatures alone do not give a whole picture of weather patterns, additional information as specified below should be gathered before proceeding with this venture.
+With the above observtions, it can be concluded that the temperatures in Oahu are relatively the same throughout the year.
+The surf and ice cream shop business is sustainable year-round with the recorded temperature patterns.
+Since temperatures alone do not give a whole picture of weather patterns, additional information as specified below should be gathered before proceeding with this venture.

 - Similar to analyzing temperatures for months of June and December, precipitation data can also be compared between the two months to determine rainy weather patterns.
 <table align="center">